 In order to deal with these environmental and economic concerns, there have been a number of initiatives have sprung up to improve the situation of Andean farmers from both nongovernmental organizations such as the Food and Agriculture Organization as well as more private concerns like the fair trade organization known as Alter Eco.
 Alter Eco is a trading organization that is spearheading the fair trade movement in the Andean region generally and in the Southern Altiplano of Bolivia specifically.
 They have partnered with the Bolivian National Association of Quinoa Producers (ANAPQUI) which is the largest small farmer cooperative in the country to exclusively source its quinoa from this entity.
-ANAPQUI was formed in 1983 with the intent to "improve[ ] the standard of living for quinoa producers and their families [and] strengthen the position of organic quinoa producers in the southwestern Bolivian Altiplano through a model of sustainable economic and social development and welfare (Fairtrade, 2013, p.5).
+ANAPQUI was formed in 1983 with the intent to "improve[ ] the standard of living for quinoa producers and their families [and] strengthen the position of organic quinoa producers in the southwestern Bolivian Altiplano through a model of sustainable economic and social development and welfare (Fairtrade, 2013, p.5). [new paragraph]

 The timing of the formation of this organization was no coincidence as during the 1980s, Bolivia was undergoing a period of extreme debt and subsequent austerity implemented by the IMF (Sachs, 1988, p.711).
 The resultant cutbacks in social services affected rural and indigenous communities disproportionately as they are dual members of chronically underserved populations during even the best of times.
 ANAPQUI is an umbrella institution that is composed of a number of smaller local or provincial organizations that are concerned with either the production or marketing of quinoa.
 Quinoa flows from the individual producers to ANAPQUI and in turn is sold to trading organizations like Alter Eco for consumption in a European or American market.